ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

      ```
      (and modify the "**##USERNAME-CHANGEME##**" and "**##USER-PASSWORD-CHANGEME##**" for your "**shibboleth**" DB)

-5. Enable the generation of the `persistent-id` (this replace the deprecated attribute *eduPersonTargetedID*)
+5. Enable the generation of the `persistent-id`:
    * `vim /opt/shibboleth-idp/conf/saml-nameid.properties`
      (the *sourceAttribute* MUST BE an attribute, or a list of comma-separated attributes, that uniquely identify the subject of the generated `persistent-id`.
 It MUST BE: **Stable**, **Permanent** and **Not-reassignable**)